ropensci/gitignore/cran-comments.md

 ## Re-submission

 The package was archived because it was using the clipboard on Linux.
 This new release fixes this.
+Explicitly:

+- Tests using the clipboard are now skipped on Linux.
+- The code in the vignette do not use the clipboard.
+- The code examples do not use the clipboard.
+- Temporary files created for the examples are now deleted using the `unlink()` function.